 - Searches are run to find potential new business partners, customers or employers and also to reconnect with individuals.
 Any new line of communication has the potential to open doors for the individual who is seeking to advance their career.

-- Searches are run by recruiters in order to find qualified candidates for any job openings.
+- Recruiters run searches in order to find qualified candidates for any job openings.
 This means that even while the individual himself may be searching for the perfect job, someone else out there may be searching for him.

-- Searches are run to determine whether prospective employees are truly qualified and appropriate for a business or corporation.
+- Run searches to determine whether prospective employees are truly qualified and appropriate for a business or corporation.
 Some employers are even more wary of individuals who have no online reputation than individuals who have a poor online reputation as they are worried about what is being hidden.
 Either way, they have a vested interest in determining whether an individual they are considering hiring will help to spread positive promotion of the business.

-It is both your right and your responsibility to protect your personal online reputation from false and harmful information that could harm it.
-One of the best ways to accomplish this is through defensive Googling, wherein you occasionally search for your name (and any variations) through various search engines.
-This can help you to quickly detect and resolve issues like mistaken online identity–where individuals with the same name may have done something that will not look good if seen by potential employers, unprofessional photos, language, ideas or comments you have shared that are publicly available online, and highly active doppelgangers who cause the individual to either look like a joker or entirely invisible online.
+It is both your right and your responsibility to protect your personal online reputation from false information that do harm.
+One of the best ways to accomplish this is through defensive Googling.
+This happens when you occasionally search for your name (and any variations) through various search engines.
+This can help you quickly detect and resolve issues.
+Mistaken online identity represents one such example.
+This occurs when individuals with the same name did something that doesn’t look good to potential employers.
+These might include unprofessional photos, language, ideas or comments you have shared that are publicly available online, and more.

-We currently live in a time when failing to establish and maintain a good online reputation tends to reflect poorly upon one’s character.
-The bottom line is that your own personal SEO and online reputation can work wonders for your career if you use them wisely as the precise tools they are.
+We currently live in a time when failing to establish and maintain a good online reputation reflects poorly.
+The bottom line is that your own personal SEO and online reputation can work wonders if used wisely.